KRI Diponegoro (365)

-KRI Diponegoro (365) is a Diponegoro-class corvette of the Indonesian Navy.
+KRI Diponegoro (365) is the lead ship of the Diponegoro-class corvette of the Indonesian Navy.

 Development

 The Diponegoro-class guided-missile corvettes of the Indonesian Navy are SIGMA 9113 types of the Netherlands-designed Sigma family of modular naval vessels, named after Indonesian Prince Diponegoro.
 Currently there are 4 Diponegoro-class corvette in service.

 Construction and career

 Diponegoro was laid down on 24 March 2005 and launched on 16 September 2006 by Damen Group, Vlissingen.
 She was commissioned on 5 July 2007 by Admiral Slamet Soebijanto, Indonesian Navy Chief of Staff.

+Since its first participation in 2009, Diponegoro has taken part in the Maritime Task Force of the United Nations Interim Force in Lebanon several times.

+On 28 June 2016, KRI Diponegoro arrived at Joint Base Pearl Harbor-Hickam for RIMPAC 2016 from 30 June to 4 August 2016.

 On 21 April 2021, immediately after the disappearance of KRI Nanggala (402), the navy deployed KRI Diponegoro, KRI Raden Eddy Martadinata, and KRI I Gusti Ngurah Rai to search for the missing submarine.

+In November 2021, she and KRI I Gusti Ngurai Rai participated with US Pacific Fleet for the joint exercise CARAT Indonesia 2021.

+On 1 November 2022, KRI Diponegoro arrived at Funakoshi Quay, Yokosuka, Japan to participate in the 2022 International Fleet Review (IFR) from 1 to 8 November 2022.

+On 4 February 2025, the Diponegoro arrived at the Port of Colombo, Sri Lanka, for an official visit under the command of Commander Wirastyo Haprabu.
+The vessel departed the island following the conclusion of the visit on 5 February 2025.